yumaloop/old-jekyll-blog-site/_posts/2019-11-25-whitesides_outline_method.md

 ---

 <a href="https://gmwgroup.harvard.edu/people/george-m-whitesides">Prof. George M. Whitesides</a> is a top-level researcher on chemistry and also known as one of the highest h-index researchers in the world.
-He explains his writing techniques called outline method in the article, <a href="https://www.tulane.edu/~lamp/whiteside.pdf">"Whitesides' Group: Writing a Paper"</a>.
-I've translated that into Japanese and publish it on the Web.
+He explains his unique writing techniques called Outline Method in the article, <a href="https://www.tulane.edu/~lamp/whiteside.pdf">"Whitesides' Group: Writing a Paper"</a>.
+I've translated that into Japanese and publish it here.

 ## Original paper